MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/apply-pattern-content.md

 ### Modify the Retry Pattern

-The [retry pattern](https://learn.microsoft.com/azure/architecture/patterns/retry) is used extensively in the [reliable web app pattern](https://learn.microsoft.com/azure/architecture/web-apps/guides/reliable-web-app/dotnet/apply-pattern#use-the-retry-pattern) but also shows up in new ways in the modern web app pattern.
+The [Retry pattern](https://learn.microsoft.com/azure/architecture/patterns/retry) is used extensively in the [Reliable Web App pattern](../../reliable-web-app/dotnet/apply-pattern-content.md#use-the-retry-pattern) but also shows up in new ways in the modern web app pattern.
 The retry pattern is a technique for handling transient faults during service-to-service communication.

 #### How does the retry pattern show up in new ways